 Filing in the U. S. District Court for the Easton District of North Carolina

 According to the law, claims must be filed within three years of the date of discovery or occurrence, giving rise to the cause of action, whichever occurs later.
-However, the statute provides that no such action shall be commenced more than 10 years after the plaintiff knew or had reason to know of the cause of the injury or death for which damages are sought.
+However, the statute provides that no such action shall be commenced more than ten years after the plaintiff knew or had reason to know of the cause of the injury or death for which damages are sought.
+Class action lawsuits can take a long time to settle, so the sooner you get started, the better.

 Under the Camp Lejeune Justice Act of 2022, the court will hear claims under the act in the United States District Court of the Eastern District of North Carolina.